Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in

-with positive regularization parameter $\lambda$.
-Since minimizing $l_0$ norm is NP-hard \cite{L0-NP-natarajan1995sparse}, many viable alternatives are available.
+with a positive regularization parameter $\lambda$.
+Since minimizing $l_0$ norm is NP-hard \cite{L0-NP-natarajan1995sparse}, many viable alternatives have been sought.
 Greedy methods (matching pursuit \cite{MP-mallat1993matching}, othogonal matching pursuits (OMP) \cite{OMP-tropp2005signal}, and regularized OMP (ROMP) \cite{ROMP-needell2010signal}) work well if the dimension $N$ is not too large.
 For the unconstrained problem (\ref{eq:l0 uncons}), the penalty decomposition method \cite{penalty-decomp} replaces the term $\lambda \| x \|_0$ by $\rho_k \|x - z\|_{2}^{2} + \lambda \| z \|_0$, and minimizes over $(x, z)$ for a diverging sequence $\rho_k$.
 The variable $z$ allows the iterative hard thresholding procedure.

-The relaxation approach is to replace $l_0$ norm $\|x\|_0$ by a continuous sparsity promoting penalty functions $P(x)$.
-Convex relaxation uniquely selects $P(\cdot)$ as the $l_1$ norm $\|x\|_1$.
-The resulting problems are known as basis pursuit (LASSO in the over-determined regime \cite{lasso}).
+The relaxation approach is to replace $l_0$ norm by a continuous sparsity promoting penalty function $P(x)$.
+Convex relaxation uniquely selects $P(\cdot)$ as the $l_1$ norm.
+The resulting problem is known as basis pursuit (LASSO in the over-determined regime \cite{lasso}).
 The $l_1$ algorithms include $l_1$-magic \cite{candes2006stable}, Bregman and split Bregman methods \cite{splitBregman, Bregman:yin2008} and yall1 \cite{yall1}.
-Theoretically, Cand\`es and Tao introduced RIP condition and used it to establish the equivalent and unique global solution to $l_0$ minimization via $l_1$ relaxation among other stable recovery results \cite{candes2005decoding, candes2005error, candes2006stable}.
+Theoretically, Cand\`es, Tao and coauthors introduced the restricted isometry property (RIP) on $A$ to establish the equivalent and unique global solution to $l_0$ minimization and stable sparse recovery results \cite{candes2005decoding, candes2005error, candes2006stable}.